-A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco.
-They are decadently delicious and a long time tradition in Venice, Italy
+A Peach Bellini Cocktail is made with fresh puree and Prosecco.
+They are decadently delicious and a long time tradition Classic Italian cocktail from Venice, Italy

 The origin of the Bellini dates back to the 1940’s.
-Around that time the founder of the famous Harry’s Bar in Venice, Giuseppe Cipriani, first served the cocktail thus the classic Bellini Cipriani was born!
+Around that time the founder of the famous Harry’s Bar in Venice, Giuseppe Cipriani, first served the classic Peach Bellini cocktail thus the classic Bellini Cipriani was born!

 Sitting at Harry’s Bar is where I first fell in love with this enchanting cocktail.
 Using fresh peach puree is key!
 It allows the sweetness to come directly from the fruit and is better than any sweetened nectar.

 Most great classic cocktails have a story and the Bellini is no exception.
-Giuseppe Cipriani named the Bellini after Venetian artist Giovanni Bellini who painted a pink shirted saint.
+Giuseppe Cipriani named the Bellini after Venetian painter Giovanni Bellini who painted a pink shirted saint.
 Harry’s Bar is right off the famous St. Mark’s Square on the Grand Canal.
-Next time you find yourself in the city of canals stop by and enjoy one.
+Next time you find yourself in the city of canals stop by and enjoy one of these Italian cocktails.
 We think it’s a “must stop” for any trip to Venice.

 A classic Bellini consists of just 3 main ingredients: